Guardians vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Tyler Wells (3-1) for his 10th start of the season.
+- The Orioles' Kyle Gibson (6-3) will make his 12th start of the season.

 |Opponent